Madam Satan: Reception

 Madam Satan was released at a time when American theaters had become saturated with musicals, and as a result, it was a financial failure, eventually resulting in a net loss of $390,000.

 In his review for The New York Times, film critic Mordaunt Hall described Madam Satan as "an inept story with touches of comedy that are more tedious than laughable."
 He further noted the film "is a strange conglomeration of unreal incidents that are sometimes set forth with no little technical skill.
 It begins with the flash of a bird bath and closes with the parachuting of passengers from a giant dirigible that is struck by lightning.
 This production, in which occasional songs are rendered, boasts of no fewer than 46 listed characters besides Abe Lyman and his band."

 A similar review by Edwin Schallert in the Los Angeles Times noted: "The general impression of the DeMille picture is that it is too much in one key.
 The superabundance of sound palls, and leaves one weary.
 Besides, there is a staginess about the whole result that casts anything approaching convictions to one side."
 The Film Daily, a trade paper widely read by theater owners in 1930, also highlighted in its review the production's alleged excesses, including its extravagant production values and the frequent use of "risque lines" in its dialogue.
 The paper in its October 5 issue summarizes the film in all-capital letters as a "TYPICAL DE MILLE ORGY OF SPECTACULAR SETTINGS AND COSTUMES WITH 'HOT' LINES THAT KILL IT FOR FAMILY TRADE."

+E. B. White in The New Yorker, 11 October 1930, wrote:"it contrives some of the most ludicrous moments ever flung on screen".